 On Sunday, take a few minutes to reflect on your key learnings from the previous week.

-Write down three aha-moments that you think could fundamentally change your relationship with food for the better.
+Write down three aha moments that could fundamentally change your relationship with food for the better.

 Today’s task is simple but effective.
 Maybe you have already practiced it a time or two during a COVID lockdown.